×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in San Jose involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research different neighborhoods in San Jose to find one that suits your lifestyle and preferences.
 Consider factors such as proximity to work or school, safety, availability of amenities, and the overall vibe of the neighborhood.
 Once you've narrowed down your options, you can start looking for available properties.
 There are several online platforms where you can find listings for rentals or properties for sale in San Jose, such as Mercado Libre Uruguay, Infocasas, and Gallito.
 These websites allow you to filter your search based on location, price, size, and other features.
 In addition to online listings, you might also want to consider hiring a real estate agent.
 They can provide valuable local knowledge, help you navigate the process, and negotiate on your behalf.
 Make sure to choose a reputable agent who is registered with the Uruguayan Real Estate Chamber.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property, ask questions, and get a feel for the neighborhood.
 If you're not in Uruguay, you might be able to arrange a virtual viewing.
 Before signing a lease or purchasing a property, it's important to understand the terms and conditions.
 If you're not fluent in Spanish, consider hiring a translator or a lawyer to help you understand the contract.
 Finally, once you've found a place you're happy with, you can proceed with the rental or purchase process.
-This usually involves paying a deposit or down payment, signing the contract, and arranging for utilities and other services," said one expat who made the move to San Jose.
+This usually involves paying a deposit or down payment, signing the contract, and arranging for utilities and other services," said one person in San Jose.

 What do people appreciate most about the culture in San Jose?